 - Award recipients are required to attend the Annual Scholar & Veteran Award Luncheon in the fall where awards are presented.

 - Award recipients are required to attend the Annual Induction Dinner in the fall where TBHF inducts selected Texas businessmen/women into the Hall of Fame.
-Scholar Award recipients are recognized at this dinner.
+Scholar & Veteran Award recipients are recognized at this dinner.

 Thank you to all of our Directors who participated in the 2020 Scholar & Veteran Award interviews.